 Caring for a loved one with Alzheimer’s disease or another dementia can be very challenging and stressful.
 You don’t have to do it alone.
 We can help.
 The Willing Hearts, Helpful Hands Program provides free assistance to caregivers of individuals with Alzheimer’s disease and other dementias living in Nassau and Suffolk Counties.Our program reaches out to give family caregivers of a relative who may be diagnosed with Alzheimer’s disease or another dementia and provides a much needed break so they can continue to care for their relative at home.

 The program includes a free in-home consultation; family consultation; support groups; education and training programs on how to care for someone with Alzheimer’s disease; scholarships for temporary relief so you can get a break.
 Respite can include in-home respite, adult day service or overnights in a nursing home; access to volunteer companions; and joint enrichment opportunities.

 Here are a few of the ways this initiative can help you and your loved one:

 We are excited to be offering this caregiver program because we know that the need for caregivers in our community and country exceeds the number of adequately trained caregivers.
 We also know that informal caregivers in New York State provide 1.1 billion hours of unpaid care with an estimated value of $14 billion and that many of you are at the breaking point and need support to carry on.Whether you are a friend or a family member, caring for an older adult can be a challenge.
 The Willing Hearts, Helpful Hands program is dedicated to easing the many burdens associated with being a caregiver of an older adult with Alzheimer’s disease or other dementia.
 Services are free and available to anyone caring for a loved one with Alzheimer’s disease and other dementias.

-This initiative is supported, (in part), by a grant from the New York State Department of Health, and by Parker Jewish Institute for Health Care and Rehabilitation.
+This initiative is supported by a grant from the New York State Department of Health.